hubmapconsortium/ingest-validation-tools/docs/scatacseq/index.md

 <a name="cell_barcode_offset"></a>
 ##### [`cell_barcode_offset`](#cell_barcode_offset)
 Positions in the read at which the cell barcodes start.
 Cell barcodes are, for example, 3 x 8 bp sequences that are spaced by constant sequences (the offsets).
 First barcode at position 0, then 38, then 76.
 (Does not apply to SNARE-seq and BulkATAC.)
+Example: `0,0,38,76`.

 | constraint | value |
 | --- | --- |